anson-vandoren/protoglot/README.md

 # What's it do?

-Cribl supports sending to and receiving from a variety of destinations and sources.
-To facilitate testing, it's useful to have a tool that can send and receive data to and from these destinations and sources.
+To facilitate various testing of event pipelining (etc.) tools, it's useful to have a tool that can send and receive data to and from various destinations and sources.

 # How do I use it?